bsphere/nsqworker/README.md

 * The exception handler is called with a message and an exception as the arguments in case it was given during the worker's initialization and an exception is raised while processing a message.

-* TODO - add definable timeout for message handling.
+* TODO - add definable timeout for message handling which invokes the exception_handler function.

 * TODO - message de-duping.